datatrigger/kafka_stream_air_quality/README.md

 ### Generate the data stream

 1) Complete the config_example.ini file with your own cluster's parameters (note: the value of `group.id` is any string of your choice)
-2) Create a topic named "air_quality_index" on yhour Kafka cluster
+2) Create a topic named "air_quality_index" on your Kafka cluster
 3) Make both *producer.py* and *consumer.py* executable (`chmod u+x <python_script.py>`)
 4) Run *producer.py* and *consumer.py* in two separate terminals